leighklotz/shiro-remote-user/README.md

 Shiro-Remote-User is released under Apache 2.0 License.
 See [LICENSE](LICENSE).

 ## Authors
-shiro-remote-user was written by Leigh Klotz <klotz@yahoo-inc.com>.
+shiro-remote-user was written by Leigh Klotz <klotz@klotz.me>.
 Shiro-remote-user is based on the tutorials [Securing Web Applications with Apache Shiro](http://shiro.apache.org/webapp-tutorial.html) and [Shiro JWT by Jaime Martinez](https://github.com/panchitoboy/shiro-jwt)